Terms of Service

 5.1 Fair use of free services

-We won't target users who are using Fluxer in good faith for its intended purposes.
-This policy exists to prevent abuse that harms the platform and other users.
+Users relying on Fluxer in good faith for its intended purposes are not the target of this policy.
+It exists to prevent abuse that harms the platform and other users.

 5.2 Platform integrity